In California, food spoils, businesses close as power outages imposed

 "Those fires and what they caused are still very real for people in our ‘hood,” he said.

-(Reporting By Andrew Hay; additional reporting by Scott Disavino in New York and Alex Dobuzinskis in Los Angeles; Editing by Bill Tarrant and Cynthia Osterman)
+(Reporting By Andrew Hay in TAOS, N.M. and Alex Dobuzinskis in Los Angleles; additional reporting by Scott Disavino in New York; Editing by Bill Tarrant, Cynthia Osterman and Tom Hogue)

 ((Andrew.Hay@thomsonreuters.com;))